The Grammar Page

 • * Yo robo [lo].

-In Spanish you must place the direct object pronoun directly in front of the active (conjugated) verb:
+1. In Spanish you must place the direct object pronoun directly in front of the active (conjugated) verb when you only have one verb: Yo lo robo.

-• We also can put it directly in from of the conjugated verb when we have compound verbs: (Yo) lo voy a robar.
+2. When we have compound verbs (two verbs) we can always put it directly in from of the conjugated verb: (Yo) lo voy a robar;

-• We can attach it to the end of a present participle:
+• But since we have two verbs, we have two options.
+We can attach the pronoun to the end of an infinitive or a present participle:

 • Yo voy a robarlo. (infinitive)

-• Pronouns can also be attached to Affirmative commands- click here if you want information on commands and pronouns.
+3. Pronouns can also be attached to Affirmative commands- click here for information on commands and pronouns.

 The Direct Object pronouns: